BuildGrade

 How Accurate Is This Estimate?

-These are ballpark planning figures based on national averages for pre-engineered steel building kits.
+These are ballpark planning figures based on national averages for pre-engineered steel building kits (also called metal building kits).
+Use our steel building cost calculator above to dial in your specific dimensions and finish level.
 Your actual cost depends on the manufacturer, steel gauge, insulation package, foundation requirements, local permitting, and contractor rates.
-Always get at least three quotes from steel building suppliers in your area before committing.
+Always get at least three quotes from metal building suppliers in your area before committing.
+For per-square-foot pricing, see our steel building cost per square foot guide.

 Frequently Asked Questions